 Who I Work With

 Adult relationships stimulate personal development.
-They bring a mix of gratification and frustration that drives personal growth throughout adulthood.
+They mix of gratification and frustration in ways that drive personal growth throughout adulthood.
 My responsibility is to facilitate that growth with respect and compassion.

 All psychotherapy should be fundamentally collaborative, and especially relational work.
 We create an alliance to serve the relationship by supporting individual partners’ personal growth.

 Partnerships usually have a mix of common desires or goals, and others that may be gridlocked.
 Gridlocks are hard to tolerate but useful for personal & relational growth.
 Growth comes from tension.